nleush/meteor-todos-sortable-animation/README.md

 ## How to use step-by-step

+This is modified `todos` Meteor demo.

+Following features added:

+ 1. `sortable` from jquery-ui used for drag-n-drop todos and todo lists.
+ 2. Sorting animation displayed on other application clients while sorting.
+ 3. Remove and add animation added.
+ 4. Added url routing for tags filtering (just for fun).

 ### 1. Include animtion.js

-Just use this file in project to reuse drag-n-drop animations feature.
+Use [animation.js](../master/client/common/animation.js) file in your project to reuse drag-n-drop animations feature.

 ### 2. Create list item template with `data-id`